filiprab/whirlpool-server/feature-dex/README-whirlpool.md

 ![](charts/proposal-sync-single.png)

 ### 3. TL;DR
 - one responsible coordinator per mixing pool
 - coordinator instances are synchronized in real-time (with shared MySQL database?)

+## IV.
+Proposal

+1. Start with proposal#1:
+    * quickly test & debug decentralized coordinator
+    * minor client development required
+    * in same time, TsubaDev works on Soroban DEX
+    * with shared MySQL database
+2. Upgrade to proposal#2:
+    * when Soroban DEX is ready
+    * backward compatible with proposal#1 ?
+3. Get rid of MySQL database